dat255-BurdensBananer/DAT255/team_reflections/Sprint1.md

 <h1>..:Sprint 1:..</h1>

-As a team you should reflect on the following topics:

 <h2>The chosen scope of the application under development including priority of features and for whom you are creating value</h2>